stevearrants/style/docs/howtouse.md

 Introduction
 ------------

 This guide helps writers create content that is both easy to understand and meets people where they are.
 Instead of talking at the end user, talk to or with them.
-Make your goal to give the user actionable, understandable information that meets their needs and doesn't frustrate them.
+Make it your goal to give the user actionable, understandable information that meets their needs and doesn't frustrate them.

 The suggestions here will help you learn how to collaborate with the audience, invite them into the process, and communicate with them.